yihong1120/YOLOv8-License-Plate-Insights/README.md

 ## Custom Training

-For Linux of Mac user, you can simply execution the command below complete the holistic process.
+For Linux of Mac user, you can simply execute the command below complete the holistic process.

     ```sh
     bash demo.sh
     ```